Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Tropical quantum field theory

+We next show that such data suffices to completely determine a TrQFT.
+The idea is to show that for any tropical cobordism $\Gamma\in \Hom(\Delta_1,\Delta_2)$, a choice of tropical flow on $\Gamma$ induces a decomposition of $F(\Gamma)$ into compositions of tensors of the morphisms of the form $\id_n$, $\Tr_n$, $\Tr_n^{\vee}$, $\kappa_n$, and $\kappa_n^{\vee}$, plus the braiding morphisms $\tau_{\s{C}_n,\s{C}_{n'}}$ and morphisms corresponding to the other Frobenius operations on $\s{C}_0$.
+This will indeed be possible after using the equivalence relation from Def. \ref{TropCobDfn} to insert some new edges of direction $0$.

+More precisely, we insert direction-$0$ edges so that if an edge $E\in \Gamma^{[1]}$ has nonzero direction, and if $V\in \Gamma^{[0]}$ is a vertex of $E$, then $V$ is bivalent, and the other edge containing $V$ has direction $0$.
+I.e., we insert a new compact direction-$0$ edge in the middle of every flag $(V,E)\in \Flags(\Gamma)$ for which $u(V,E)\neq 0$.
+In pictures, where the element written above an edge indicates the flag's direction.

+Now pick an arbitrary tropical flow on $\Gamma$.
+After possibly inserting additional direction-$0$ edges, we can assume that no two sources/sinks are contained in adjacent edges of $\Gamma$.
+Now if a source or sink is contained in a bivalent vertex $V\in \Gamma^{[0]}$, we modify the flow by moving this source or sink to either one of the adjacent vertices of $\Gamma'$ (for $\Gamma'$ as in Def. \eqref{flowdef}) so it is no longer on a vertex of $\Gamma^{[0]}$.
+The resulting flow has the property that all sources and sinks are in $(\Gamma')^{[0]}\setminus \Gamma^{[0]}$ or at vertices whose adjacent edges all have direction $0$.
+It is now straightforward to see that this tropical flow indeed determines (up to re-orderings/braidings) a decomposition of $\Gamma$ into tensors of morphisms of the form $\id_n$, $\Tr_n$, $\Tr_n^{\vee}$, $\kappa_n$, and $\kappa_n^{\vee}$, plus the braiding morphisms $\tau_{\s{C}_n,\s{C}_{n'}}$ and endomorphisms of $\s{C}_0$ which correspond to the Frobenius algebra operations (as in Example \ref{forgetEx}).
+Composing these yields the desired morphism $F(\Gamma):F(\Delta_1)\rar F(\Delta_2)$.

 We must now check that $F(\Gamma)$ does not depend on the choice of flow.
-Note that \eqref{TrKappa} says that we can move sinks past bivalent vertices, while \eqref{TrKappaDual} says that we can move sources past bivalent vertices.
+The key observation is that one can interpret \eqref{TrKappa} as saying that we can move sinks past bivalent vertices, and one can interpret \eqref{TrKappaDual} saying that we can move sources past bivalent vertices.
 If $\Gamma_0$ is a subgraph (with half-edges) of $\Gamma$ such that every edge has direction $0$, then the usual correspondence between commutative Frobenius objects and TQFT's ensures that sinks and sources can be freely moved around within $\Gamma_0$.
 Furthermore, possibly after inserting more direction-$0$ edges into $\Gamma_0$, we can use the Frobenius relations to insert new sources and sinks in $\Gamma_0$, and then these can be moved to elsewhere in $\Gamma$ using \eqref{TrKappa} and \eqref{TrKappaDual}.
-Any two tropical flows on $\Gamma$ can be related by these operations.
+One sees that any two tropical flows on $\Gamma$ can be related by these operations.

+To see that $F$ is compatible with compositions, observe as above that all compositions can be decomposed into those contained in subgraphs of weight $0$ edges, plus compositions with graphs of the form $\kappa_n$, $\kappa_n^{\vee}$, $\id_n$, $\Tr_n$, and $\Tr_n^{\vee}$, along with the braiding morphisms.
+Since \eqref{TrKappa} and \eqref{TrKappaDual} let us move sources and sinks, we see that the only non-trivial relations which are not already generated by \eqref{TrKappa} and \eqref{TrKappaDual} are those generated by the snake relations.